ziishaned/learn-regex/README.md

 ## 2.8 Anchors

-In regular expressions, to check if the matching symbol is the starting symbol or ending symbol of the input string for this purpose we use anchors.
+In regular expressions, we use anchors to check if the matching symbol is the starting symbol or ending symbol of the input string.
 Anchors are of two types: First type is Caret `^` that check if the matching character is the start character of the input and the second type is Dollar `$` that checks if matching character is the last character of the input string.

 ### 2.8.1 Caret